Howard J. Buss, Composer News

 Alien Loop de Loops for bass trombone and electronic recording was performed by Amanda Rood on March 4, 2023 in the Recital Hall at the University of Lethbridge in Lethbridge, Canada.

-On February 24, 2023 Radio Vatican dedicated more than 25 minutes to an interview about, and the broadcast of, Cosmic Portraits for flute, clarinet, alto sax, and tenor sax.To hear the podcast of the "Cosmic Portraits" segment visit Radio Vatican.The interview is in Italian and the first 25 1/2 minutes is dedicated to my composition.
+On February 24, 2023 Radio Vatican dedicated more than 25 minutes to an interview about, and the broadcast of, Cosmic Portraits for flute, clarinet, alto sax, and tenor sax.To hear the pod cast of the "Cosmic Portraits" segment visit Radio Vatican.The interview is in Italian and the first 25 1/2 minutes is dedicated to my composition.
 At times the interview talks over some of the music, but there are long uninterrupted passages of wonderful playing.

 Island of Enchantment "5 Vignettes from Puerto Rico" for flute, clarinet, horn, bassoon, and piano received its world premier on the Camerata Caribe 40th Anniversary Concert on February 5, 2023 in San Juan, Puerto Rico at Conservatorio de Música de Puerto Rico, Teatro Bertita y Guillermo L. Martinez, Sala Jesus Maria Sanroma.
 The performers were Professors Josue Casillas, flute; Jesus Ramon, oboe; Kathleen Jones, clarinet; Joshua Pantoja, horn; Adam Havrilla, bassoon; and Pedro Juan Jimenez, piano.